RoySegall/gizra.com/app/_posts/2016-10-07-thoughts-about-training.md

 {% include thumbnail.html image_path="assets/images/posts/thoughts-about-training/scrum_google_translate.jpg" %}

-Google Translate, as any native non-English speaker knowns, is not precise and sometimes translates words in funny ways, but this was too much.
+Google Translate, as any native non-English speaker knows, is not precise and sometimes translates words in funny ways, but this was too much.
 What was going on in the meeting room???

 {% include thumbnail.html image_path="assets/images/posts/thoughts-about-training/rugby_scrum.jpg" %}

 Well, because I didn't hear strange noises from the room, and didn't see anybody walking around dressed like rugby players, I realized that I was probably missing something.
 So I asked the father of Google Translate - Google itself.
 Things were starting to make sense and I was fascinated.
-I found myself rolling from one article to another, reading about the Scrum method with enthusiasium.
+I found myself rolling from one article to another, reading about the Scrum method with enthusiasm.

 When I started to work at Gizra three months ago, I received the title 'Employee Training & Development.'
-Eventhough this was exciting to me - I get excited with anything that has the word 'training' in it - I was not really sure what I should do with it.
+Even though this was exciting to me - I get excited with anything that has the word 'training' in it - I was not really sure what I should do with it.
 The exposure to the Scrum method helped me think about my role in Gizra.

 As Scrum is based on the Agile methodology - an iterative light-weight approach to software development - and unlike traditional methods, it is built on the premise that it is impossible to think in advance about all the possible scenarios.
 In a dynamic world, especially when it comes to software development, changes occur all the time: new demands by clients, market changes, new technologies, and so forth.
 So the more I read about Scrum, the more I realized that Gizra's training process needs to also be agile.
 What we teach today will not necessarily be useful to employees tomorrow, so the training program should be built in a way that is flexible to changes and new requirements.